yeagerai/genworlds/README.md

 ## 👀 About

-GenWorlds is an open-source framework for building reliable multi-agent systems.
+GenWorlds is the event-based communication framework for building multi-agent systems.

+Using a websocket, GenWorlds provides a platform for creating interactive environments where AI agents asynchronously interact with each other and their environments to collectively execute complex tasks.

 Drawing inspiration from the seminal research paper ["Generative Agents: Interactive Simulacra of Human Behavior"](https://arxiv.org/abs/2304.03442) by Stanford and Google researchers, GenWorlds provides a platform for creating flexible, scalable, and interactive environments where AI agents can exist, communicate asynchronously, interact with diverse objects, and form new memories.